USRSE/outreach-wg/README.md

-# outreach-wg
+# US-RSE Outreach Working Group (OR-WG)

-Outreach Working Group Repository
+This repository will track initiatives from the OR-WG.